Snips: Compound-action snips

 Compound-action snips, also known as aviation snips, maille snips or sheet snips, are the most popular type of snips as they are able to exert a higher force compared to other types of snip of the same size, because of the design of their linkage.
 They were first developed to cut aluminum in the construction of aircraft, hence they are often referred to as aviation snips.
-They can handle aluminium up to 18 gauge, mild steel up to 24 gauge or stainless steel up to 26 gauge.
+They can handle aluminium up to 18 gauge, mild steel up to 24 gauge (0.64 mm) or stainless steel up to 26 gauge (0.48 mm).

 There are three cutting styles for compound-action snips: straight cutting, left cutting, and right cutting.
 Straight cutting snips (generally have yellow colored soft grips) cut in a straight line and wide curves; left cutting snips (usually red) will cut straight and in a tight curve to the left; right cutting snips (usually green) will cut straight and in a tight curve to the right.
 These different cutting styles are necessary because metal is stiff and heavy and does not move out of the way readily when cutting around a curve.
 The respective styles move the material out of the way when cutting in the direction they are designed for.
 The blades are usually serrated to prevent material slippage.

 In addition to the configurations outlined below, there are also upright and long cut configurations.
 The upright snip has the blades rotated 90° from the handles.
 This configuration is more ergonomic and commonly used in tight spaces.
 The long cut snip has long blades that make it easier to make long straight cuts.
 These snips are commonly used on vinyl or aluminium siding.

 Standard compound-action snips are designed for cutting steel or softer materials, although the occasional use on stainless steel is not detrimental.
 For cutting through tougher materials, such as inconel and titanium, special hard snips are available.
-They are similar in design to standard or offset aviation snips but have specially heat treated blades.
+They are similar in design to standard or offset aviation snips, but have specially heat treated blades.
 These snips will have a different color handle to differentiate them from the other standard types.